 To Store

-- You can store homemade sesame paste in the refrigerator for up to 1 month and in the freezer for half a year.
+- You can store the homemade sesame paste in the refrigerator for up to 1 month and in the freezer for half a year.
 Bring the paste back to room temperature before using it.

 Not sure how Nami got to 5 minutes on the blending.
 I’ve been standing at the food processor for the last 2 and a half hours blending pushing down what builds up on the sides, and adding a little more oil each time to get to that beautiful paste as shown.
 Been sipping beer while doing so, but maybe I should switch to that California green to make it feel like 5 minutes.
 That’s the only way this recipe makes sense.
 Even peanuts take longer and they have much more oil….